MechMindRobotics/mecheye_cpp_samples/README.md

     Set the output power of the laser projector in percentage of max power.
 This affects the intensity of the laser light.
 - **UHP**
   - [SetUHPCaptureMode](https://github.com/MechMindRobotics/mecheye_cpp_samples/tree/master/source/UHP/SetUHPCaptureMode)
-    set the capture mode (capture images with camera 1, with camera 2, or with both 2D cameras and compose the outputs).
+    Set the capture mode (capture images with camera 1, with camera 2, or with both 2D cameras and compose the outputs).
   - [SetUHPFringeCodingMode](https://github.com/MechMindRobotics/mecheye_cpp_samples/tree/master/source/UHP/SetUHPFringeCodingMode)
-    set the coding mode of the structured light pattern.
+    Set the coding mode of the structured light pattern.

 ## License